 “The fashion doll everyone knows” with “More collectors than ever”

 1979 saw new Sindy dolls, outfits and packaging.
 Most Sindy dolls were now packaged in new “scenic” window packs which had cellophane fronts with a pretty illustration behind Sindy to reflect and complement the doll's outfit.
-The exception was the economical 'Funtime' Sindy which still came in a basic boxes, which appear to be illustrated with the older 033055X heads.
+The exceptions were the economical 'Funtime' Sindy and 'Summertime Fun' Sindy which still came in a basic boxes, which appear to be illustrated with the older 033055X heads.

-Sindy was again remodelled and as well as the 'Sweet Dreams' sleeping eyes Sindy, there was a new Sindy with her hair styled in two side bunches tied with red ribbon (known therefore by collectors as “Bunches Sindy”).
+Sindy was again remodelled and as well as the 'Sweet Dreams' sleeping eyes Sindy, there was a new hairstyle with Sindy's hair styled in two side bunches tied with red ribbon (known therefore by collectors as “Bunches Sindy”).

 There was also a new Sindy head with updated markings.
 The new head was marked on the back of the neck “2 GEN 1077” with the number “033055X” underneath and this referencing has been used by Sindy collectors as a way of naming these dolls – the “2nd Gens”.
 As with all the versions of Sindy, there are collectors who love these dolls with their slim soft pretty faces.
 Most noticeable with these Sindys is that many of them have very pale lip paint, and with some dolls this seems to have paled even more with the passing of the years.
 These Sindys have sewn-in eyelashes and saran hair which is relatively easy to restyle instantly restoring them